gemasegarra/wallAds/README.md

-# NodePop!
+# WallAds!
 > Your app to buy and sell anything you want!

-NodePop is an app that shows a list of ads loading data via a rest API, it lets the user create and edit their own ads.
+WallAds! is an app that shows a list of ads loading data via a rest API, it lets the user create and edit their own ads.

 ## Demo